 When you change jobs

-If you change jobs, the Immigration Bureau may disallow permanent residence because of your lack of stability.
-Therefore, it is recommended that you apply for permanent residence about one year after you change jobs.
+If you change jobs, the Immigration Bureau may disallow PR because of your lack of financial stability.
+Therefore, it is recommended that you apply for PR about 1 year after you change jobs.
 Please note that many foreigners change jobs in a shorter period of time compared to Japanese to improve their career.

-（３）The person’s permanent residence is regarded to be in accord with the interests of Japan.
+（３）The applicant’s PR is regarded to be in accord with the interests of Japan.

 ①Stay in Japan for at least 10 years, including at least 5 years with working VISA